 literature, discuss the symptoms of adult attention deficit

 disorder, and provide an approach to the assessment and management

 of ADHD in adults.
 8 page comprehensive article.

-and Co-Existing Disorders National
+and Co-Existing Disorders

+Resource Center on AD/HD.
 Talks about the different Co-Existing or comorbid disorders

 that often go along with Attention Deficit Disorder.
 The most